it's weird, it's average 🤷♀️

 “No… I’m one of those ladies who never saw myself as a mother.”

 This is obnoxious.
-I’d rather sit with one of those chunky wenches than deal with this kid.
+I preferred the company of those chunky wenches.
 I had to share with Slug.

 “I don’t even know what a cute baby looks like.”